What is a Productive Morning Routine

 What is your favorite productivity or effectiveness tip?

 As a business owner, it’s easy to let a million little distractions derail your day.
-I’ve found that by having a concise list of things I want to accomplish — compiled before my day begins — I am able to have much better focus.
+I’ve found that by having a concise list of things I want to accomplish compiled before my day begins, I can have much better focus.

 What benefit did you realize by using it?